zio/zio-aws/README.md

 # zio-aws

-**WORK IN PROGRESS, NOT RELEASED YET**

 Low-level AWS wrapper for [ZIO](https://zio.dev) for _all_ AWS services using the AWS Java SDK v2.

 The goal is to have access to all AWS functionality for cases when only a simple, direct access is needed from a ZIO application, or to be used as a building block for higher level wrappers around specific services.

+Check the [list of available artifacts](DEPENDENCIES.md) to get started.

 ### Features
 - Common configuration layer